Monica Anyango

 about Monica

 For years, I thought the answer was to become more productive.
-Life taught me otherwise.In Uganda, I saw the quiet strength of communities shaped by shared rhythms, beauty, and belonging.
+Life taught me otherwise.In Uganda, I saw the unspoken strength of communities shaped by shared rhythms, beauty, and belonging.
 In emergency medicine, I saw the fragmentation and loneliness that mark modern life.
 Those two worlds sent me searching through philosophy, theology, and the Catholic intellectual tradition.

 Now I write, speak, and build tools for a more integrated way of living — becoming more fully human within modern life, rather than escaping it.